mattjennings/sveltekit-blog-template/posts/getting-started/index.md

 ## Getting Posts

-You can use `getPosts()` from `$lib/get-posts`.
-It will return all posts with options for pagination.
+Your posts can be retrieved via `import { posts } from '$lib/data/posts'`.
+They are automatically sorted from newest to oldest and contain relevant metadata for each post.

-Only use this server-side (`+server.js` or `+page.server.js`) as I've done in this template.
-If you try to use it on client-side code it will throw an error.
-This is because it uses some server-side APIs to parse the post metadata.
-It also is the data source for every post on your website, so you wouldn't want that being bundled with your client code anyways.
+`$lib/data/posts` should only be imported in `*.server.js` files.
+It uses some APIs that only work server-side, so it will throw an error if you try to load it on client-side code.
+(It also is the data source for every post on your website, so you wouldn't want that being bundled with your client code anyways).

+If you wish to render an entire post, you will need to import the `.md` file directly (as done in `src/routes/posts/[slug]/+page.js`).

 ---